FotolEdhar - Fotolia

 As Computer Weekly wrote recently: “IT departments have yet to grasp the way they have to change.”

-If you are a CIO and spend most of your time thinking about enterprise resource planning (ERP) programmes, datacentres, networks and driving down operating costs, your world may be about to change.
+If you are a CIO and spend most of your time thinking about enterprise resource (ERP) programmes, datacentres, networks and driving down operating costs, your world may be about to change.

 Software as a service (SaaS) and cloud-based applications mean managing traditional back-office IT is no longer the key focus of the role.

 SaaS reduces costs and moves from fixed capital expenditure (capex) to variable operating expenditure (opex).
 It also significantly reduces the effort and complexity of both traditional IT projects and systems support.
 This means time and money is freed up in IT – and it needs to be directed into customer-facing innovation.

 Business strategy and IT strategy used to be separate entities, but now they are fusing.

 IT is joining finance and marketing as the “third leg of the stool” – the third function driving profitability.
 With IT being a more central part of generating revenue and managing costs, a company’s approach to IT is inextricably linked to the wider objectives of business development.

 There has also been a change in authority over data.
 IT used to be about physical servers to which a CIO would essentially hold the keys.
 Now we see many functions and processes outsourced and the growth of cloud computing.

 This has led to a shift in the significance of the CIO.
 Where before a CIO’s power might have come from knowing the workings of computer systems that others didn’t, it is becoming more of a leadership role requiring the coordination and management of a variety of outside companies and suppliers.